-Rosa leads critical relationships with regional allies, the State of Texas, the Chamber’s board and executive committee and economic development investors.
+Rosa leads critical relationships with regional allies, the State of Texas, the DRC’s board and executive committee, and economic development investors.
 His team is responsible for economic development marketing and corporate recruitment and expansion to the Dallas Region.

-From 2002 to 2004, prior to joining the Dallas Regional Chamber, Mike was a Senior Vice President with the Buxton Company, a Fort Worth-based consulting firm that selects locations for prominent national retailers and helps cities with retail-oriented economic development programs.
+Prior to joining the DRC, Rosa was a Senior Vice President with the Buxton Company, a Fort Worth-based consulting firm that selects locations for prominent national retailers and helps cities with retail-oriented economic development programs.

-For fourteen years from 1988 through 2002, Mike was with the Fort Worth Chamber of Commerce economic development department and promoted to lead the economic development team as Senior Vice President of Economic Development.
+Rosa spent 14 years with the Fort Worth Chamber of Commerce economic development department and was promoted to lead the team as Senior Vice President of Economic Development.

-In 2015, he served as chairman of the Texas Economic Development Council (TEDC), the 800-member statewide organization for economic developers.
-He also provides leadership to the DFW Marketing Team, the association of economic development professionals representing Dallas-Fort Worth area cities; and currently serves as one of Speaker Straus’ economic development appointee to the State’s 9-member incentives oversight committee.
+In 2015, he served as Chair of the Texas Economic Development Council (TEDC), the 800-member statewide organization for economic developers.
+He also provides leadership to the DFW Marketing Team, an association of economic developers that represent Dallas-Fort Worth area cities.

 Rosa is currently one of nine appointees to the State of Texas incentives oversight committee.

 Rosa holds a Master of Science in economic development and a Bachelor of Science in regional planning from the University of Southern Mississippi.